Greater Los Angeles County Vector Control District

 West Nile Virus

-In 2014, West Nile virus infected more than 250 people in LA County and it is expected to make a comeback every year.
-Get the answers and facts you need to protect yourself and your family from this mosquito-borne disease
+Get the information you need to protect yourself and your family from this mosquito-borne disease